Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 As is so often the case with desperate people, he inquired of the Lord – but he had no faith.
 But “without faith it is impossible to please God” (Heb.
 11:6).
 Without saving faith in Christ you cannot come to the Father through the intercession of the Son.
 Because Saul inquired without faith he came up without an answer, even though verse 6 tells us that he sought three means of revelation from God.
 He looked for an answer through dreams, Urim, and prophets.
 But the Lord did not answer him.

 In Old Testament times the Lord often revealed his plans through dreams.
-Likewise, in the Old Testament we read of how the Urim and Thummim were used by the priest to discern the Lord's will; and prophets, of course, were used by God to communicate to his people.
-But the Lord did not answer Saul for the same reason Proverbs 1 tells us God will not answer anyone who in hardness of heart rejects him.
+Prophets were also used by God to communicate to his people.
+And the Old Testament describes how the Urim and Thummim were used by the priest to discern the Lord’s will.
+But the Lord did not answer Saul by any of these means.
+He did not answer Saul for the same reason Proverbs 1 tells us God will not answer anyone who in hardness of heart rejects him.
 In that passage the Lord declares:

 “If you had responded to my rebuke,